Vreasy/feedthedevs/README.md

 And what do you get when you join a Hack and Competition?

 You get a .....
-Hackatitioin  -- a hacking competition.
+HACKATITION -- a hacking competition.
 May the best hack win!

 *Prizes*:   1st Prize: Free Weekend Stay in a historic medieval apartment in the center of Rome!
 Run by Vreasy.
 2nd Prize:  Free weekend stay on the Vreasy Startup Boat in Barcelona Harbour!